new-body-barn-logo

 Whether you are new to yoga or a seasoned yogi; be assured that everyone can grow and develop, regardless of age, physical condition or level of flexibility.
 The yoga space is a safe, non-judgemental space in which students have the opportunity to become more aware of their body, improve strength and flexibility at their own pace.
 In yoga there is no end goal as we are constantly changing and learning as individuals.
 Begin your yoga journey today.

-New Body Barn is pleased to offer the services of Amelia Grace.
+New Body Barn is pleased to offer the services of Amelia Grace and of the team at White Horse Yoga

 Read more about Amelia here.
-Read more about Lou Kavanagh-Lear here
+Read more about White Horse Yoga here